 The Federation was established in March 2004 in Helsinki.

-EFPTA members mainly comprise psychology teachers' associations in Europe: in 2020, the member countries are Czech Republic, Denmark, England & Wales, Finland, Germany, Luxembourg, Iceland, Scotland, and Slovakia.
-There are also several individual members and affiliated organisations, notably in Russia, Spain and Sweden.
+EFPTA members mainly comprise psychology teachers' associations in Europe: in 2023, the member countries are Belgium, Czech Republic, Denmark, England & Wales, Finland, Germany, Iceland, Netherlands, Scotland, Slovakia, Spain and Sweden.

 Click on the countries on the right to see information about their psychology courses and their psychology teachers' associations, including web addresses and contact details.
 If you do not see your country here, but you are a psychology teacher or you are interested in teaching psychology, we want to hear from you, so please contact us!

-We organise a major conference every two years, with attendance by around 60-100 psychology teachers and students from a dozen countries.
+We normally organise a major conference every two years, with attendance by around 60-100 psychology teachers and students from a dozen countries.
 The most recent EFPTA Conference was held online in spring 2021.
 Full in-person conferences were previously held in Reykjavik (2018), Prague (2016), Berlin (2014), Copenhagen (2012), and Bratislava (2010).
-For our spring 2020 conference we had planned to return to Bratislava, however this had to be postponed until spring 2021 due to the coronavirus pandemic.
+For our spring 2020 conference we had planned to return to Bratislava, however this had to be postponed until spring 2021 and held online due to the coronavirus pandemic.
 A useful by-product of the pandemic has been the increased availability of online meeting platforms such as Zoom, which has allowed the Board to 'meet' more frequently and also to run CPD webinars.
 See the Events pages for more info about both past and future conferences.

 The EFPTA Board (or Committee) includes representatives of all member associations and a small number of Advisors with specific expertise.
-Two Board meetings are normally held every year, either in Brussels at EFPA headquarters, or in other European cities.
-Since spring 2020 meetings have been held online due to coronavirus travel restrictions, and these are held more frequently as they are very convenient; four meetings were held in 2020.
-Scroll down for the chart of dates and locations of all Board meetings since EFPTA's inception in 2004.
+Two Board meetings are normally held every year, in European cities; since spring 2020 most meetings have been held online, but fortunately spring 2022 saw in-person meetings start up again, in Odense, hosted by the Danish association.
+This was a hybrid meeting, which is a very inclusive format.
 In addition to the association representatives and Advisors, every member of each member association is entitled to attend Board meetings if they wish, as observers.